Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/General Functions.md

 - `obj` - The object tag name to be used.
 - `x` - The x-coordinate value in pixels.
 - `y` - The y-coordinate value in pixels.

 ***

-# Custom Substate Functions
-### openCustomSubstate(name:String, pauseGame:Bool = false)
-Opens your custom substate.

-- `name` - The name of your custom substate to be referenced.
-- `pauseGame` - An optional parameter, will pause your game after the custom substate has been opened; Defualt value: `false`.

-### insertToCustomSubstate(tag:String, ?pos:Int = -1)
-Inserts a Lua object to your custom substate, i think.

-- `tag` - The object tag name to be referenced.
-- `pos` - An optional parameter, The index array position; Defualt value: `-1`.

-### closeCustomSubstate()
-Closes your custom substate.

-***